Modulation equation and SPDEs on unbounded domains: Introduction

 \subsection{Outline of the paper and main results}

 In Section \ref{sec:set} we introduce basic notation and especially the weighted spaces we are going to work in.
+The weights in these spaces should decay polynomially like $|x|^\rho$ for large |$x|$.

 The existence and uniqueness of solutions to the Swift-Hohenberg and the Ginzburg-Landau equations is briefly sketched in Section~\ref{sec:exuni} and again at the beginning of Section~\ref{sec:reg}.
-The main results are Theorem~\ref{thm:exSH} and~\ref{thm:exGL}, where the existence and uniqueness of solutions is proven, for the Swift-Hohenberg and the Ginzburg-Landau equations respectively.
-For the proof we use the approximation by finite domains with periodic boundary conditions.
+The results are straightforward and stated in Theorem~\ref{thm:exSH} and~\ref{thm:exGL}, for the Swift-Hohenberg and the Ginzburg-Landau equations respectively.

-A key technical point is the result of Corollary \ref{cor:maxregA} in Section \ref{sec:reg} where we show that the solution of the amplitude equation is H\"older up to exponent almost $1/2$ in space, which is more regularity than we can show for solutions of the Swift-Hohenberg equation.
-The main idea here is to introduce the standard transformation $B=A-\mathcal{Z}$ using the Ornstein-Uhlenbeck (OU) process $\mathcal{Z}$ that solves the stochastic linear Ginzburg-Landau equation and is thus Gaussian.